dejourford/siem_honeypot/README.md

 <hr>

-`Step 10`
+## Step 10) Create a Data Connection

-Go to `Content hub` to install windows security events, add connector, and create a data connection rule so that logs from the virtual machine can be sent to Sentinel
+In this step, I go to `Content hub` to install windows security events, add connector, and create a data connection rule so that logs from the virtual machine can be sent to Sentinel

 <p align="center">
 <img src="/images/install_windows_security_events.png" alt="windows security events" width=600/>